newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/operating-carnival-fire-permit.md

 industryIds: []
 icon: govt-purple.svg
 urlSlug: operating-carnival-fire-permit
-summaryDescriptionMd: You need a fire permit to do certain activities at your traveling carnival or circus.
-You also need to apply for the permit and pass an inspection each time you do the activity.
+summaryDescriptionMd: You must a fire permit to do certain activities at your traveling carnival or circus.
+You need to apply for the permit and pass an inspection each time you do the activity.
 callToActionText: Contact My Local Enforcing Agency (LEA)
 callToActionLink: https://www.nj.gov/dca/dfs/pdf/fire%20directory_county%20summary/fire_code_enforcement_director.pdf
 ---